1224AmOgH/DSO_Blog/seminar_blog_full.md

 **Current Limitations in Electronically Assisted Astronomy**

-Despite making stargazing more accessible and visually engaging, EAA still faces key challenges—especially in automated Deep Sky Object (DSO) identification:
+<p style="text-align: justify;">Despite making stargazing more accessible and visually engaging, EAA still faces key challenges—especially in automated Deep Sky Object (DSO) identification:

 1.  **Image Ambiguity**  Faint DSOs often blend into the background, particularly under light-polluted or moonlit skies, making them hard to distinguish from stars or noise.

-2.  **No Real-Time Feedback**  <p> Most smart telescopes do not confirm if the target was captured, requiring manual checks or post-processing, which reduces interactivity and may lead to missed objects. </p>
+2.  **No Real-Time Feedback**  Most smart telescopes do not confirm if the target was captured, requiring manual checks or post-processing, which reduces interactivity and may lead to missed objects.

 3.  **Environmental Sensitivity** Weather, light pollution and seasonal factors heavily influence image quality.
 Without real-time detection, users may unknowingly capture unusable data.

 4.  **Lack of Object Annotation** Consumer telescopes rarely label or identify captured objects, limiting scientific value and user understanding

-These issues underscore the need for intelligent, real-time DSO detection and annotation using deep learning to improve efficiency and user experience.
+These issues underscore the need for intelligent, real-time DSO detection and annotation using deep learning to improve efficiency and user experience. </p>

 **High-Level Implementation of Deep Learning in DSO Detection**